Culturally-Responsive Teaching Meeting The Needs of All Students

 Lessons are relevant and responsive to students’ culture, home lives, and identity

-Teaches students the power of working together, as a community, to right injustices
+Teaches students the power of working together

 Prepares students for life and work